Traffic-blocking farmers now closing in on EU capital in a protest seeking better market conditions

 “It obviously has a major economic impact.
 Not only for our company, but for many companies in Flanders and Belgium," said Sven Pieters of the ECS transport company in Belgium's Zeebrugge North Sea port.

-In France, the prosecutor in Creteil, south of Paris, said that 15 people have been placed in police custody Wednesday after they have been arrested near the entrance of the Rungis international market, where they headed with tractors.

-Interior Minister Gérald Darmanin has warned farmers encircling Paris that any attempt to block the Rungis market and airports, and to enter into the capital would be considered “red lines.”
-The Rungis market supplies Paris and the surrounding regions with fresh food.
+In France, Interior Minister Gérald Darmanin reported 100 protests around France involving about 10,000 farmers, and warned farmers encircling Paris that any attempt to block the Rungis market and airports, and to enter the capital, would be considered “red lines.”

-Protesters put a big banner on the A6 highway, south of the French capital, writing: “Paris, let our farmers get through” as police armored vehicles were blocking the road.
-No major incidents between police and farmers have been reported so far.
+Protesters put a big banner on the A6 highway, south of the French capital, writing: “Paris, let our farmers get through.''

 A climax in Belgium is set for Thursday, when farmers plan to protest outside EU headquarters during a summit of government leaders.
 They will seek to get their issues on the summit agenda and win some concessions on the financial burdens they face and the increased competition from nations as far away as Chile and New Zealand.